Myrtle Beach SkyWheel: Incidents

 Overnight on April 28, 2022, after the SkyWheel closed there was a small fire on the property that damaged a part of the loading deck as well as a nearby gondola which caused the Skywheel to be closed until the repair can be made and a complete safety inspection can be completed.
-No crew members were on site at the time and there were no injures to the public.
+No crew members were on site at the time and there were no injuries to the public.
 During the temporary closure, the LandShark Bar and Grill as well as the LandShark SurfShack will be open to the public.
 The cause of the fire is currently being investigated by the Myrtle Beach Fire Department.
 The SkyWheel reopened after 3:00pm on May 2, 2022, after passing its safety inspection to operate.
 The damaged gondola was removed and the damaged part of the deck has been blocked off.
 On July 18, 2022, it was announced that the fire was caused by flammable varnish which was applied to the deck, there is no evidence of arson.